-Candidates for admission to the Certificate in Translation Program (CIT) or the Certificate in Interpretation programs at La Salle University must meet the following admission standards:
+To be accepted for admission to the Certificate in Translation Program (CIT) or the Certificate in Interpretation Program (CII) candidates must:

-- Applicant must have earned a bachelor’s degree from an accredited university or college.
+- Provide evidence of a successful academic achievement in completion of a baccalaureate degree from an accredited university or college.

-- An overall GPA (grade point average) of 3.0 or higher (as an undergraduate) is desirable.
+- Provide official transcripts from the institutions of higher education showing all undergraduate and previous graduate study (if applicable) an overall GPA (grade point average) of 3.0 or higher (as an undergraduate) is desirable.

-- Two letters of recommendation from former professors (undergraduate or graduate) are required.
+- Provide two letters of recommendation from former professors (undergraduate or graduate) are required.
 If the applicant has been out of school for three years or longer, current or past supervisors may issue the letters of recommendation.

 It is preferable (but not determinant) that candidates for admission have working experience (voluntary or compensated) in a setting involving intercultural interaction.
 Typical kinds of experiences include community-oriented outreach programs, hospital volunteering, an undergraduate/graduate internship at a place where Spanish is spoken and/or written as a matter of routine, or part-time or full-time work at a school, business, law firm, or clinic/hospital where the applicant used Spanish in performing his or her duties.

 Finally, since the program is also intended to serve professionals who may already have experience in one of the areas of specialization (legal, medical, or business Spanish) but not the others, the recommendations required for these applicants may be supplied by the current/previous employer’s appropriate supervisor.